vectorgrp/sil-kit-adapters-vcan/README.md

 You should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.

-## Install the SilKitAdapterSocketCAN (optional)
+## Install the sil-kit-adapter-vcan (optional)
-If you call the following command (can be done for self build and pre build package after cmake configure) ``SilKitAdapterSocketCAN`` can be called from everywhere without defining a path:
+If you call the following command (can be done for self build and pre build package after cmake configure) ``sil-kit-adapter-vcan`` can be called from everywhere without defining a path:

     sudo cmake --build build --target install

 The default installation path will be ``/usr/local/bin``.
 Be aware that SIL Kit itself also needs to be installed to make this work.

-## Run the SilKitAdapterSocketCAN
+## Run the sil-kit-adapter-vcan
 This application allows the user to attach virtual CAN interfaces (``SocketCAN``) running in Linux environment to the SIL Kit.